Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 Section 1.
 The officers of this organization shall be vested in:

-President, Director of Administration, Senior Trainer Supervisor, Junior Trainer Supervisor, Trainer Liaison, Director of Communications, Director of Fundraising, Director of Programs, Director of Publicity, and Co-directors of Events.
-The President, Director of Administration, Senior Trainer Supervisor, Junior Trainer Supervisor, and Trainer Liaison shall comprise the board of executive officers.
+President, Administration Director , Senior Trainer Supervisor, Junior Trainer Supervisor, Trainer Liaison, Membership Director , Programs Director, Public Relations Director, and Co-Events Director.
+The President, Administration Director, Senior Trainer Supervisor, Junior Trainer Supervisor, and Trainer Liaison shall comprise the board of executive officers.
 The board of executive officers shall be selected no later than the last week of March.
 The remainder of the officer team shall be elected within the first two weeks of April.
 The entire officer team shall serve a term of one year, working together to promote unity throughout the organization.

 Section 4.
 The Senior Trainer Supervisor shall (1) supervise the selection of puppies from humane organizations (2) supervise the puppy trainer selection process (3) communicate with the Trainer Liaison when receiving approval from the President and Advisor for entrance of a new puppy into the AGS training program (4) notify officers when a new dog enters the AGS training program (5) supervise the training and socialization of puppies (6) make recommendations to faculty advisor and officers for removal of puppy from assigned puppy trainer if necessary (7) evaluate puppies between 12 and 18 months of age to determine placement options (8) supervise placement of retired (VIP) dogs into loving homes (9) respond to emails from the public requesting a service dog from our organization (10) maintain adequate food stock for distribution among current AGS dogs in training (11) facilitate communication between trainers and the faculty advisor for the distribution of flea and heartworm preventatives.